13 DNS allows for human-readable addresses

 I would recommend sticking with the default for TTL.

-If it’s not (yet) reachable, try seeing if an incognito browser works because that sidesteps the browser level of caching.
+If it’s not (yet) reachable, see if an incognito browser works because that sidesteps the browser level of caching.
 If it doesn’t, wait some more.
-When you run out of patience, try reconfiguring everything and check if it works now.
+When you run out of patience, try reconfiguring everything and check if it works.

 Tip